The best local movers for Phoenix to Albany moves

 - Albany’s population is about 94% less than Phoenix.

-- Albany's public transportation has a score of 8 out of 10 versus Phoenix's lower score of 6.
+- Albany’s public transportation score of 8 out of 10 is higher than Phoenix’s score of 6.

 - Albany is more walkable than Phoenix with a score of 65 out of 100 vs Phoenix’s 41 out of 100.

-- Both Albany and Phoenix have the same bike-friendliness score of 56 out of 100, meaning Albany is about as safe for cyclists as Phoenix.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Albany and Phoenix have similar bike-friendliness scores (56 vs 55), meaning Albany is about as safe for cyclists as Phoenix.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

 - Albany’s crime rate is lower than Phoenix with a score of 10.0 compared to Phoenix’s 53.06.
 This means that Albany neighborhoods are safer than 10.0% of all U.S. neighborhoods, and Phoenix neighborhoods are safer than 53.06%.

-Other things to consider for your Phoenix vs. Albany move
+Other things to consider for your Phoenix to Albany move

 - Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.